 IFRS 17 was issued in May 2017 and is effective for years beginning on January 1, 2021, to be applied retrospectively.
 If full retrospective application to a group of contracts is impractical, the modified retrospective or fair value methods may be used.
-The standard will replace IFRS 4 "Insurance Contracts" and will materially change the recognition and measurement of insurance contracts and the corresponding presentation and disclosures in the Company's financial statements.
+The standard will replace IFRS 4 "Insurance Contracts" and will materially change the recognition and measurement of insurance contracts and the corresponding presentation and disclosures in the Company's Financial Statements.

-In November 2018, the IASB tentatively decided to defer the effective date of IFRS 17 by one year.
-The proposed deferral is subject to IASB public consultation in 2019 which is expected to result in an exposure draft followed by a public comment period.
+Exposure draft on IFRS 17 were published in June 2019, which proposed a number of targeted amendments for public consultation.
+The proposed amendments include a deferral of the effective date of IFRS 17 by one year, to January 1, 2022.
+The proposed amendments are subject to IASB's re-deliberation process which is expected to conclude in mid-2020.
 The Company will continue to monitor IASB's future developments related to IFRS 17.

 IFRS 17 requires entities to measure insurance contract liabilities on the balance sheet as the total of (a) the fulfillment cash flows - the current estimates of amounts that the Company expects to collect from premiums and pay out for claims, benefits and expenses, including an adjustment for the timing and risk for those amounts; and (b) the contractual service margin - the future profit for providing insurance coverage.
 The principles underlying IFRS 17 differ from the Canadian Asset Liability Method ("CALM") as permitted by IFRS 4.
 While there are many differences, the following outlines two of the key differences:

 - Under IFRS 17 the discount rate used to estimate the present value of insurance liabilities is based on the characteristics of the liability, whereas under CALM, the Company uses the rates of returns for current and projected assets supporting policy liabilities to value the liabilities.
 The difference in the discount rate approach also impacts the timing of investment-related experience earnings emergence.
 Under CALM, investment-related experience includes investment experience and the impact of investing activities.
 The impact of investing activities is directly related to the CALM methodology.
-Under IFRS 17 the impact of investing activities will emerge over the life of the new asset. - Under IFRS 17 new business gains are recorded on the statement of financial position and amortized into income as services are provided.
+Under IFRS 17 the impact of investing activities will emerge over the life of the new asset. - Under IFRS 17 new business gains are recorded on the Statement of Financial Position and amortized into income as services are provided.
 Under CALM new business gains (and losses) are recognized in income immediately.

-The Company is assessing the implications of this standard and expects that it will have a significant impact on the Company's financial statements.
-In addition, in certain jurisdictions, it could have a material effect on tax and regulatory capital positions and other financial metrics that are dependent upon IFRS accounting values.
+The Company is assessing the implications of this standard including proposed amendments and expects that it will have a significant impact on the Company's Financial Statements.
+In addition, in certain jurisdictions, including Canada, it could have a material effect on tax and regulatory capital positions and other financial metrics that are dependent upon IFRS accounting values.